Belonging to God: Spirituality, Science & a Universal Path of Divine Love

 CBS Bay Sunday interview with William Keepin

-BELONGING TO GOD is a vast exploration of divine love in Christianity, Islam and Hinduism—as seen through the scriptures and the writings of leading mystics from these traditions—that presents a glorious universal path of love that is illuminated equally by modern science and ancient wisdom.
-As Keepin explains, “The transformative path of divine love is […]
+Belonging to God: Spirituality, Science & a Universal Path of Divine Love is a vast exploration of divine love in Christianity, Islam and Hinduism—as seen through the scriptures and the writings of leading mystics from these traditions—that presents a glorious universal path of love that is illuminated equally by modern science and ancient wisdom.
+As […]